St Andrews Castle: Wars of Scottish Independence

 During the Wars of Scottish Independence, the castle was destroyed and rebuilt several times as it changed hands between the Scots and the English.
 Soon after the sack of Berwick in 1296 by Edward I of England, the castle was taken and made ready for the English king in 1303.
-In 1314, however, after the Scottish victory at Bannockburn, the castle was retaken and repaired by Bishop William Lamberton, Guardian of Scotland, a loyal supporter of King Robert the Bruce.
+In 1314, however, after the Scottish victory at Bannockburn, the castle was retaken and repaired by Bishop William de Lamberton, Guardian of Scotland, a loyal supporter of King Robert the Bruce.
 The English had recaptured it again by the 1330s and reinforced its defences in 1336, but were not successful in holding the castle.
 Sir Andrew Moray, Regent of Scotland in the absence of David II, recaptured it after a siege lasting three weeks.
 Shortly after this, in 1336–1337, it was destroyed by the Scots to prevent the English from once again using it as a stronghold.

 It remained in this ruined state until Bishop Walter Trail rebuilt it at the turn of the century.
 His castle forms the basis of what can be seen today.
 He completed work on the castle in about 1400 and died within its walls in 1401.